 There is usually a sudden onset of pain in the pushing-off phase when running.
 This, in turn, causes further damage to the big toe and dramatically increases healing time.
 However, there is not enough pain to keep an athlete from doing physical activity or finishing a game.

 Grade 1: This type of turf toe injury is considered mild as the supporting soft tissue structure for the big toe is only sprained or overstretched.
 This is the most common type of injury.
 There is minimal swelling with mild tenderness and usually no black and blue bruising.

 Grade 2: This type of turf toe injury is considered moderate in severity.
 It presents more diffuse tenderness, swelling, a restricted range of motion, and mildly black and blue bruising.
 Often there is a partial tear of the supporting ligaments but no articular cartilage damage.

 Grade 3: This type of turf toe injury is considered severe because of the:

-Treatment centers on individual basis and the severity of the injury.
+Treatment centers on an individual basis and the severity of the injury.
 The following are general guidelines for turf toe injuries.

-An example, using a much stiffer athletic shoe that will resist motion of the big toe.
+An example, using a much stiffer athletic shoe that will resist the motion of the big toe.
 And/or the insertion of an orthotic to increase support of the big toe.